christianroman/Doppio/README.md

 =======================
 An open source iOS app to find the nearest Starbucks store using NSURLSession, [AFNetworking 2.0][4], [Mantle][5] and Starbucks private API.

+The app demonstrates how to use MapKit, AFNetworking 2.0 and Mantle frameworks.
+Pull requests are welcome.

 ![Doppio-main](http://chroman.me/wp-content/uploads/2013/12/1.png)

 ![Doppio-main2](http://chroman.me/wp-content/uploads/2013/12/3.png)